 Snowbound vs Benjamin Moore Alabaster (OC-129)

-Alabaster is practically identical to Snowbound, except lighter.
-Benjamin Moore Alabaster is not to be confused with Sherwin Williams Alabaster, which is a creamier more yellow white.
+Benjamin Moore Alabaster is very close to Snowbound, but lighter.
+This color is not to be confused with Sherwin Williams Alabaster, which is a creamier more yellow white.

 Snowbound vs Benjamin Moore Gardenia (AF-10)